interstellarYachtClub/bpmTools/README.md

 4. `serve -s build`
 5. Make sick beats!

+## Still to do:
+- Add a nav bar for multipage functionality
+- - Add a page with thorough explanation on the functionality
+- - Add an about page that explans technical details of the site
+- Clean up the styling
+- Add a sub-bass compression time calculator
+- Add an EQ range per note chart

+## Wishlist items:
+- Add a drag n drop chord progression builder
+- Provide pianoroll overlay

 ## The default Create React App readme documentation can be found below: